When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 A mismatched USCC across the Business License, contract, and invoice is a strong warning.
 A personal bank account or a corporate account name that does not match the legal name is another.
 Blurred seals, missing chop marks, or changed fonts on certificates are risky.
 Expired licenses or certificates show weak discipline.

 Missing MOFCOM foreign trade filing or missing GACC customs registration means they cannot export under their name.
-If they push a Hong Kong company name for shipments from mainland China, ask hard questions.
+If they push a Hong Kong shell company 7 name for shipments from mainland China, ask hard questions.
 It might be a shell to hide issues.
 Bills of Lading that list another trading company as shipper without a clear agent agreement are risky.

 Does having an export license guarantee that the supplier is the manufacturer?